Elizaveta239/intellij-community/README.md

 * Lock acquire
 * Lock release

+For module `asyncio`:
+* Coroutines

 ### Navigation to source code

-Double-click on a row in the table navigates user to the source code of the corresponding threading event.
+A click on a row in the table navigates user to the source code of the corresponding concurrency event and shows a stacktrace for event.